 Believers in Brown’s theory that Rabbi Yeshua was a human person, not the Son of God, must also believe that the human race was not redeemed on the Cross, that heaven remains closed, and that our eternal fate is sheol or annihilation.
 Good thing it’s fiction.
 Hold fast to Rabbi Yeshua.

 Belief in God

+There was enough prophecy and fulfillment, some of it startlingly precise, to identify Rabbi Yeshua as God’s Messiah.
 To believe Brown, one must entirely abandon belief in God, which means explaining how a secret society managed to forge a thousand years of Scriptures from Moses to Maccabees and persuade the rabbis with their intensive exegesis that looks at every letter, and even at the crowns on top of each letter, that they were authentic.